 Most of the skills I work on with couples are not rocket science, but they require practicing and re-working to fit your situation.

 Couples therapy is about having a conversation with each other, not each of you talking to your therapist.
 If you feel you and your partner could refine your communication skills, you can connect with a neutral person who can help you learn to fight a whole lot better.
-Book an appointment with one of our couples therapists here.

 The reality is, we can’t easily opt out of our closest relationship so it's important to cultivate a commitment to communicate what you want and need.
 If you stop trying and stop caring about doing this it almost always leads to a bad ending.
 So pick your hard.
 It only takes one person to invest in the marriage to make it better. ~ Laura